A year of discoveries. A year of advances. A year of indifference. A year of hollowness. 2017 was a long one.

 I wasn’t always a good friend.
 I wasn’t always a caring sister.
 I wasn’t always a listening ear.
 The rush of life caught me and dissolved into the tiniest particles of unconnected ideas.
 I need to find myself again in those little pieces; I need to slow down; I need to start enjoying everything I’m doing and to see the purpose behind it all.

 Life is a curious thing, an unique journey full of compromise.
 You never know what’s more important, reading a book or having a cup of tea, or watching seagulls fight for a piece of bread.
 Every moment we decide to ignore so many things as we focus on something else.
 Every moment we lose opportunities.
 Every moment life ticks as it passes by.

 It’s hard to stop, it’s hard to open your eyes to the world.
 It’s hard to enjoy all the things.
 It’s hard to be alive every single minute.
 It’s hard to be a tulpa.

 Yet it’s such an unique journey.

 Thanks everyone for supporting me on this path.
-Thanks for the every bit of understanding you shared, for the little talks and whispers.
+Thanks for every bit of understanding you shared, for the little talks and whispers.

 2018 will be hard, but I’m going to make sure it’s full of purpose; someone in this head will have a whole life of a wolfy.
 Stay classy and I’ll catch you on the flip side!